searx/searx/README.rst

 the new proposed features privacy respecting enough.
 The most significant issue is with engine metrics.

 Searx is built for privacy conscious users.
-It comes a unique set of challenges.
+It comes with a unique set of challenges.
 One of the problems we face is that users rather not report bugs, because they do not want to publicly share what engines they use or what search query triggered a problem.
 It is a challenge we accepted.